OpenSILEX/docs-community-dev/docs/github.md

 If you are an INRA agent, you have to specify it on your profile, using the @INRA tag.
 You can find more INRA recommendation regarding the use of GitHub on this [document](http://pfl.grignon.inra.fr/gmpaDocs/INRA_UtiliserForge.pdf) from 2017.

-TODO : how to link your GitHub account to your local git. example with SSH.
+You can link your GitHub account to your local **git** from Settings > SSH and GPG keys on any GitHub webpage if you are signed in.

 ## Join a development